-Object Description • Type Display the type of current SFP module; the possible types are: ■ 1000BASE-SX ■ 1000BASE-LX ■ 100BASE-FX • Speed Display the speed of current SFP module; the speed value or description is obtained from the SFP module.
-Different vendors SFP modules might show different speed information.
+Object Description • Type Display the type of the current SFP module and the possible types are: ■ 10GBase-SR ■ 10GBase-LR ■ 1000BASE-SX ■ 1000Base-LX ■ 100Base-FX • Speed Display the speed of the current SFP module; the speed value or description is taken from the SFP module.
+Different vendors' SFP modules might show different speed information.
 Wave Length(nm) Display the wavelength of current SFP module; the wavelength value is obtained from the SFP module.
-Use this column to check if the wavelength values of two nodes match while the fiber connection fails. • Distance(m) Display the support distance of current SFP module; the distance value is obtained from the SFP module. • Temperature(C) Display the temperature of current SFP DDM module; the temperature value is - SFP DDM Module Only gotten from the SFP DDM module.
-Voltage(V) Display the voltage of current SFP DDM module; the voltage value is gotten from - SFP DDM Module Only the SFP DDM module. • Current(mA) Display the ampere of current SFP DDM module; the ampere value is gotten - SFP DDM Module Only from the SFP DDM module.
-TX power(dBm) Display the TX power of current SFP DDM module; the TX power value is gotten - SFP DDM Module Only from the SFP DDM module.
-RX power(dBm) Display the RX power of current SFP DDM module; the RX power value is gotten - SFP DDM Module Only from the SFP DDM module.
+Use this column to check if the wavelength values of two nodes match while the fiber connection fails. • Distance(m) Display the support distance of the current SFP module; the distance value is obtained from the SFP module. • Temperature(C) Display the temperature of the current SFP DDM module; the temperature value - SFP DDM Module Only is obtained from the SFP DDM module.
+Voltage(V) Display the voltage of the current SFP DDM module; the voltage value is - SFP DDM Module Only obtained from the SFP DDM module.
+Current(mA) Display the Ampere of the current SFP DDM module; the Ampere value is - SFP DDM Module Only obtained from the SFP DDM module.

+TX power(dBm) Display the TX power of current SFP DDM module; the TX power value is - SFP DDM Module Only obtained from the SFP DDM module.
+RX power(dBm) Display the RX power of the current SFP DDM module; the RX power value is - SFP DDM Module Only obtained from the SFP DDM module.
-SFP Monitor Event Alert: send trap

-Warning Temperature: degrees C

-Check SFP Monitor Event Alert box; it will be in accordance with your warning temperature setting and allows users to record message out via SNMP Trap.

-Auto-refresh : Check this box to enable an automatic refresh of the Page at regular intervals.

-Reset: Click to undo any changes made locally and revert to previously saved values.
+SFP Monitor Event Alert: Send trap Warning Temperature: degrees C Check SFP Monitor Event Alert box; it will be in accordance with your warning temperature setting and allows users to record message out via SNMP Trap.
+Auto-refresh 🔲 : Check this box to enable an automatic refresh of the Page at regular intervals.
+Apply: Click to apply changes Reset: Click to undo any changes made locally and revert to previously saved values.
+Refresh: Click to refresh the Page immediately.